 In addition to solving “radio” design challenges, many lessons were learned concerning the physical and thermal design of the spacecraft, attitude control, power system management and orbital mechanics.
 The amateur-satellite service has proven to be a good training ground for satellite technology.

+3.6 Frequency co-ordination in the amateur-satellite service

+The International Amateur Radio Union (IARU) provides advice and frequency co-ordination to assist amateur satellite builders and prospective builders.
+More information can be found regarding this at: hppt://www.iaru.org/satellite.html

 CHAPTER 4